stevenharperja/AI-plays-AI-generated-pong/README.md

 Reinforcement learning has a difficult problem where it requires many run-throughs of training to produce a good model.
 For robotics applications, or for virtual environments such as video games which are computationally intensive to run, training a model on real data can be slow and expensive.
-If few- shot solutions can be made, it would help a lot.
+If few-shot solutions can be made, it would help a lot.
 To this end, people have used simulated environments such as [physics engines](https://unity.com/solutions/automotive-transportation-manufacturing/robotics), or have [used videos of the actions they want the model to copy](https://openai.com/index/vpt).
 This project uses a sort of mix of these two techniques: using a generative network to create video simulating an environment.

 The project itself involves two machine learning models.

-One model, called the Agent, will play pong.
-It will take a full black and white image display of pong as an input, and produce a single output which will decide whether to move the paddle up or down.
-A reward value will be used to train the model between games of Pong.
-Example code for this kind of model can easily be found online.
-And the library OpenAI Gym is already built to provide an easy training environment.
+One model, called the Agent, plays pong.
+It takes a full black and white image display of pong as an input and produces a single output that decides whether to move the paddle up or down.
+Reward values are used to train the model between games of Pong.
+Example code for this kind of model can easily be found online, and the library OpenAI Gym is already built to provide an easy training environment.

-The other model, called the Generator, will try to emulate Pong.
-It would act as a video generator, producing images of pong in sequence, and would take the Agent’s output as an additional input for generating each image.
-Training data is easy to produce, since only a few minutes of Pong using the Gym library produces tens of thousands of images.
-The main difficulty is in what architecture would be appropriate.
-Video generation is still being researched, with relevant papers being published within only in the last 2 or so years.
+The other model, called the Generator, tries to emulate Pong.
+It acts as a video generator, producing images of pong in sequence and takes the Agent's output as an additional input for generating each image.
+Training data is easy to produce, as only a few minutes of Pong using the Gym library produces tens of thousands of images.
+The main difficulty lies in determining the appropriate architecture.
+Video generation is still being researched, with relevant papers being published within the last 2 or so years.

 I’m guessing this technology, or something like it, likely already exists.
 But I haven’t heard of someone doing it for video games and I thought it would be fun